 The white willow tree was one of Assur and Babylon’s most widely used plant remedies.
 From the time of Dioscorides, in the 1st century A.D., the supporters of the theory of signs have believed that, since willow can endure the “bad air” of the moist, marshy soils where it grows, it was likely to heal malaria (from the Italian: mala aria, which means “bad air”), and rheumatic aches, which inhabitants of such places frequently suffer.
 Indeed, willow was successfully used as a febrifuge against malaria and other fevers, to the point that it was called “European quinine.”

-- BOUNTIFUL BARK: White Willow Bark is a European traditional herb and antioxidant powerhouse!
+- BOUNTIFUL BARK: White Willow Bark, also known as Salix Alba, is a European traditional herb and antioxidant powerhouse!

 - POTENT EXTRACT: Two quick-release capsules provide the equivalent of 1,500 mg of White Willow Bark